Traci Dinwiddie: Early years

-Dinwiddie was born in Anchorage, Alaska, of Syrian descent She graduated from Northwest Guilford High School in Guilford County, North Carolina in 1992.
+Dinwiddie was born in Anchorage, Alaska to a father of Syrian and English descent and a mother of Cherokee and Irish descent.
+She graduated from Northwest Guilford High School in Guilford County, North Carolina in 1992.
 She lived in Wilmington, North Carolina,12 years, and for part of that time she operated a front-end loader and forklift at a landscaping supply business in nearby Ogden, North Carolina.
 She moved to Los Angeles in 2007.

 Career

 While living in North Carolina, Dinwiddie portrayed the title character in City Stage's production of the musical Always … Patsy Cline.

 Dinwiddie made her film debut in 1998 movie Target Earth.
 She has appeared in films including Summer Catch (2001), Black Knight (2001), The Notebook (2004), End of the Spear (2006), Mr. Brooks (2007), Elena Undone (2010), Raven's Touch (2015), and Stuff (2015).
 She has also appeared on the TV shows One Tree Hill, two episodes of Dawson's Creek, and has appeared alongside Jared Padalecki and Jensen Ackles in five episodes of Supernatural.

-From 2017–2018, she joined the cast of season 8 of The Walking Dead as Regina.
+From 2017 to 2018, she joined the cast of season 8 of The Walking Dead as Regina.